You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a statin medication prescribed to individuals with high cholesterol or at risk of developing heart disease.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the bloodstream.
-As a result, Lipitor has been shown to significantly reduce the risk of heart attacks, strokes, and other cardiovascular events.
+Lipitor, also known as atorvastatin, is a statin medication prescribed to lower cholesterol levels in the blood.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.

 What are Omega-3 Fatty Acids?